Who This Scenario Is For

 - Marginal Relief: If your income just crosses ₹50L, marginal relief ensures your total tax doesn't exceed the tax at ₹50L plus the excess income

 At exactly 50 LPA salary, you're right at the threshold.
-With new regime, taxable income is ₹49.5L (safe).
-But any FD interest, rental income, or capital gains can push you over.
+With new regime, taxable income is ₹49.25L (safe, but only ₹75K buffer).
+Any FD interest, rental income, or capital gains above ₹75K can push you over.
 Old regime deductions provide a ₹5-8 lakh buffer below the threshold.

 Can You Switch Between Regimes?